 It was also a favorite of celebrities and musicians, leading to a rise in its popularity.
 As its use increased, so did its abuse, leading to many cases of addiction and overdose.
 In the 1980s, the drug became commonplace even in less affluent social circles, and the media began to call it an “epidemic.”.

-Cocaine is a powerful stimulant that can cause drastic changes in metabolism, resulting in an increased heart rate, high blood pressure, raised body temperature, abnormal alertness and insomnia.
+Cocaine is a powerful stimulant drug that can cause drastic changes in metabolism, resulting in an increased heart rate, high blood pressure, raised body temperature, abnormal alertness and insomnia.
 These conditions can lead to excessive calorie burning, which may cause dramatic weight loss in a short period of time.
 However, the long-term health effects of using cocaine to lose weight can include heart and respiratory complications as well as addiction.

 What Cocaine Does to Your Body